Everything You Need to Know About Phonics vs. Phonetics

 How to Teach Phonics and Phonetics in ESL Classrooms

 Ready to empower your ESL students?
-Here’s how to integrate both approaches:
+Here’s how to integrate both methods effectively:

-Learn the Basics: Understand phonetics (sound production) and phonics (sound-letter links).
+Learn the Basics: Understand the fundamental aspects of phonetics (sound production) and phonics (sound-letter links).

 Get Your Certificate Today: Join IPPAcademy’s Phonics Instructor Certificate Course and Phonetics Instructor Certificate Course to master both phonics and phonetics teaching for ESL education.

-Adapt to Needs: Tailor lessons to students’ native languages using phonetics, while building reading skills with phonics.
+Adapt to Needs: Tailor your lessons to address students’ native language influences using phonetics, while building their reading skills with phonics.

 Why Choose IPPAcademy’s Instructor Training Certificate?